-Students who have participated in the "Be the Difference - Never Again" project have honored the memory of those buried in Italy by contributing to the following organizations:
+The following organizations help our military, first responders and their families.
+Students who have participated in the "Be the Difference - Never Again" project have honored the memory of those buried in Italy by contributing to some of the following organizations:

 Homes for Our Troops is a privately funded nonprofit organization that builds mortgage-free, specially adapted homes nationwide for severely injured Post - 9/11 Veterans, to enable them to rebuild their lives.
 The PBS series This Old House featured homes built for disabled veterans.

 Intrepid Fallen Heroes Fund is a leader in supporting the men and women of the Armed Forces and their families.
 100% of donations go directly to the program.
 (The Board of Trustees of the Intrepid Fallen Heroes Fund underwrites all administrative costs and no portion of contributions are deducted.

 The Tunnel to Towers Foundation builds mortgage-free smart homes for catastrophically injured veterans and first responders.
 In addition, the foundation pays off the mortgages of military, law enforcement officers and firefighters and who lose their lives in the line of duty or to 9/11 related illness with young children.

 Learn about The National World War II Museum.
 It is designated as the official WWII museum of the United States.
 Visitors experience that time in history "from the industrial efforts on the home front to the combat experience of the American soldier abroad.
 It honors the "Greatest Generation".

 Watch Debt of Honor the history of disabled veterans in the United States from the Revolutionary War to the present.
 It was directed and produced by Ric Burns as part of the PBS series "Stories of Service" and underwritten by Lois Pope.

 Learn About a Service Member choosing a name from the list and adding the name on your Facebook page, challenging all your friends on your Facebook page to do the same.
 You can also add the name of a family member or friend who served in World War II.